bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 But when we only had three implementations and since people have different short term focus and everything we're doing takes a lot of time, so people cannot be working on all the things at the same time, we have a better chance at finding two implementations that work on the same stuff for almost each big feature that we are working on.
 And I really think this helps, for example, a very simple example is Taproot, because right now Taproot is not a priority for Eclair and Core `Lightning`.
 It is a huge priority for LND.
-So I think they're very thankful that `LDK` has found time to actually really work on it, give them feedback and make sure that they have two implementations working together on that specification because otherwise L&D would have been blocked because they were the only one working on that and it's a big chunk of work and Core `Lightning` and Eclair thought it was more important to start with things like splicing and dual funding before moving on to Taproot.
+So I think they're very thankful that `LDK` has found time to actually really work on it, give them feedback and make sure that they have two implementations working together on that specification because otherwise LND would have been blocked because they were the only one working on that and it's a big chunk of work and Core `Lightning` and Eclair thought it was more important to start with things like splicing and dual funding before moving on to Taproot.
 So I think four implementations that are really committed to working on `Lightning` and collaborating at the spec level is much better than three.
 Maybe five would be okay, but maybe it would be too much.
 I don't know.